senaite/senaite.app.supermodel/src/senaite/core/supermodel/docs/SUPERMODEL.rst

     >>> from senaite.core.supermodel import SuperModel

-Now we can simply create a new `SuperModel` instance and pass in the Unique ID (UID) of a content object.
+Now we can simply create a new `SuperModel` instance by passing in the Unique ID (UID) of a content object, a catalog brain or an instance object.

 So let's create a client for that::